-Sleep high in the trees in this oceanfront treehouse on Salt Spring Island.
-You’ll get incredible water views from the front deck and through the french doors from the big king-size bed.
-Watch eagles land in the arbutus trees near your window, or follow the path down to the beach.
+Sleep high in the trees in this treehouse with a view on Salt Spring Island.
+You’ll get incredible views from the deck and tons of windows including one in front of the the jacuzzi tub.
+Get cozy by the fireplace or to the Nest Yoga Studio next door for a class.

 Vancouver Island Cabins

 Vancouver Island is known around the world for its rugged beauty and gorgeous coastline.
 Head to the West Coast to stay in a cabin in Tofino or Ucluelet or drive the Pacific Marine Circle Route to adorable cottages in Sooke or Port Renfrew.
 Or chill out at a resort cabin in Parksville with a spa on site.
 You’ll love each of my choices for the best cabins on Vancouver Island.

 This cute and cozy oceanfront cottage in Sooke has a hot tub and great views of the ocean.
 There’s a dock to hang out and kayaks you can use too.
 The owners have a small farm next door so they can set up you with fresh eggs for breakfast.
 (Sooke is a great place to stay if you’re driving the Pacific Marine Circle Route.)